ethinethin/MapGame/README.md

     make
     ./mapgame

 Piece of cake!

+Starting a Game
+-

+On the title screen, use the keyboard to do the following:

+- N: new game
+- C: continue (load game)
+- Q: quit

+Controls
+-

 In-game keys are:

+- ESC: open title screen
-- ESC: quit game
+- S (on title screen): Save game
 - Arrow keys and WASD: move around
 - M: show world [M]ap
 - R: pickup ([R]etrieve) item